 What is the best cut of meat for beef bourguignon?

-A few cuts of beef have been used including; brisket, chuck roast, and stew meat (which I use a lot because itโs so cheap and already cut into small pieces).
+A few cuts of beef have been used including; brisket, chuck roast, and stew meat (which I use a lot because it’s so cheap and already cut into small pieces).
 Brisket does yield an amazing result but is the most expensive out of the 3.
 In this round chuck roast was used and diced into bite size pieces.
-That is how you get it super tender and wonderful.
+More unusual but wonderful choices would be bear meat, or large bite size pieces or beef tips.

 Adding flour before the initial cooking process will create a thicker sauce in the end.
 If you still at the end of the day wanted it even thicker whisk some hot liquid and cornstarch in a bowl until smooth.
 Set pot to saute with just liquid inside.
 Once bubbling add this slurry / roux in and stir so it gets even thicker.